AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 Three important things to note here:

-1. We are using our new `<input-error>` component and projecting the text into its template.
+1. We are using our new **input-error** component and projecting the text into its template.
-2. We have written an `<input-errors>` tag in the template.
+2. We have written an **input-errors** tag in the template.
+This does **NOT** refer to another component in our solution.
 It simply acts as a placeholder.
 We could have used a div but for this example it is clearer.
-3. We are using ***ngIf** to display only error messages for failed validations.
+3. We are using ***ngIf** to display only the error messages for failed validations.

 So now we still need to do two things in our decorator component.
 Currently it will project all the content right into the label!
-This is not handy, so we need to project the error messages into another `<ng-content>` slot.
-When that is done we need remove all but the first displayed error.
+This is not handy, so we need to project the error messages into another **ng-content** slot.
+When that is done we need to remove all but the first displayed error.

 And once again **Angular2** comes to our rescue!